How to Run a Sequencer Node

 or via the env varL1_CONSENSUS_HOST_URLS

-To reduce load on your consensus endpoint, the Aztec sequencer supports an optional (but recommended) remote server that serves blobs to the client.
+To reduce load on your consensus endpoint, the Aztec sequencer supports an optional remote server that serves blobs to the client.
+This is often called a "blob sink" or "blob storage service".
 You can pass your own or use one provided by a trusted party via the

 --sequencer.blobSinkUrl